zpectah/javascript-es6-helpers/README.md

 or

-``import { date, number, string, array, cookies, storage, session, element, http, document } from 'javascript-es6-helpers';``
+``import { date, number, string, array, cookies, storage, session, element, image, http, document } from 'javascript-es6-helpers';``

 you can use alias